ghicheon/CarND-Vehicle-Detection/writeup.md

 I created Car class.
 It represents one car. 'ref' member is for maintaining the reference count.If a car is detected several times, it's worth showing it.
 'ref' is also used to show persistant box.
 When ref is more than 10,this one must be a car definitely.I added 10 more reference in that case.
 It made it possible to show a car even if it's not detected for a while.

-Before I draw a rectangle,I check ref memger of Car object.
+Before I draw a rectangle,I check ref member of Car object.
 If it's less than 5, I ignore it at the moment becuase it might be a false positive.
 I ignored the detected object when the width is less than 30 pixel. it's too narrow to be a car.
 I also considered the ratio of width and height.
 For example, if the width is 100 and the height is 160, it's not a car.